 In his role as Senior Development Counsel, Mike provides strategic gift planning assistance across the university, working closely with leadership in University Development and across the schools and units.
 Mike also serves as University Development's liaison with University Counsel, Treasury, Endowment/Investment Administration, and DUMAC, Inc. Mike returned to Duke in 2008 after serving as Director of Development Support and Senior Philanthropic Advisor for Bank of New York Mellon's Charitable Gift Services group.
 Prior to this, Mike served as Director and Senior Philanthropic Counsel of U.S. Trust Company's Planned Giving Services group.
 From 1994 to 2001, Mike served as Duke University's Director of Planned Giving.
 Mike received a B.A. from Yale, an M.B.A. from the University of Miami, a J.D. from Duke Law School, and an LL.M.
 (Taxation) from Villanova Law School.
 He is a Board Certified Specialist in Estate Planning and Probate Law in North Carolina and is a former president of the North Carolina Planned Giving Council.

-Or contact Duke Medicine's Office of Gift Planning:
+Duke Health Office of Gift Planning

 Joseph W. Tynan